miloskec/gateway/documentation/PlantUML/MicroServices.md

 ## Setup Instructions

-### **If your all project branches are set to the production-prepare you will only need to follow instructions from the https://github.com/miloskec/gateway/blob/production-prepare/README.md**
+### If all your project branches are set to 'production-prepare', simply follow the instructions provided at this [link](https://github.com/miloskec/gateway/blob/production-prepare/README.md)

 ### 1. Clone the repositories